cricricut/cricutdesignmaker/README.md

 How Does Cricut Explore Air 2 Cuts with Printer?
 What is the requirement of a printer in your craft plotting?
 Well, to create, cut, and print projects, such as labels, stickers, birthday cards, and so much more, you need to install a Cricut Explore Air 2 or Cricut Maker 3 machine on your printer.
 Let’s check out the steps.

-Start the setup process by visiting cricut.com/setup.
+Start the setup process by visiting <a href="https://github.com/cricricut/cricutdesignmaker/">cricut.com/setup</a>.
 Then, download the Cricut Design Space app/ software.
 Next, log into the Cricut Design Space account.
 Register a new account and sign in if you have bought a Cricut machine for the first time.